nekrondev/jolla_go/README.md

-## Jolla Go 1.4.2 / 1.5 runtime setup for MerSDK
+## Jolla Go 1.4.2 / 1.5 / 1.6 runtime setup for MerSDK

+***GO-QML bindings have been updated with https://github.com/SjB/qml/tree/go1.6-port to fix panic issues (Go pointers into c land are not allowed from go1.6 onwards and SjB kindly fixed this issue!).***

 Quick installation instructions for vanilla MerSDK VM<br>
 - Log into MerSDK VM as mersdk (ssh mersdk@127.0.0.1) (you should add your public/private ssh key to your setup)
 - Clone repository into home by executing git clone https://github.com/nekrondev/jolla_go.git ~/tmp